Bianca Comparato: Career

 In 2007, Comparato appeared in the series Toma Lá, Dá Cá and Antônia, based on the film of the same name, the miniseries Amazônia, de Galvez a Chico Mendes, and the play Últimos Remorsos Antes do Esquecimento.
 In 2008, she joined the Beleza Pura cast of TV Globo and also premiered the play A Fruta e a Casca, inspired by the story of Dom Casmurro.

 The following year in 2009, she performed the play Rock'n'Roll and the cast of the television series Aline from the first season onwards, in which she, as Kelly, lived with her modern best friend Aline.

 In 2010, Comparato was in the feature film starring Como Esquecer How Ana Paula Arósio.
 In the same year, she acted in the play Mordendo os Lábios, written and directed by Hamilton Vaz Pereira.
 In 2011, she participated in two episodes of Tapas & Beijos, enacts the stage show A Escola do Escândalo and also made a cameo on the soap opera A Vida da Gente.

 In 2012 she participated in the episode "A Culpada de BH" in the series As Brasileiras, will be on the soap opera Avenida Brasil of João Emanuel Carneiro, in the novel she interprets the attendant Betânia.

 In 2013, Comparato appeared in Somos tão Jovens, a biographical work on the singer Renato Russo.
-She won the Grande Prêmio do Cinema Brasileiro Best Supporting Actress award for her performancee.
+She won the Grande Prêmio do Cinema Brasileiro Best Supporting Actress award for her performance.
 In the same year she returned to television with the series A Menina Sem Qualidades, MTV Brasil's first foray in the field of television drama.
 She was also in Season 2 of the series Sessão de Terapia.

+In 2019, she directed the documentary Elogio da Liberdade, about the feminist writer Rosiska Darcy de Oliveira.

 Personal life

-As of January 2020, Comparato had been dating actress Alice Braga for three years.
+Comparato was in a relationship with actress Alice Braga from 2017 - 2023.